 The Kokoda Track Memorial Walk begins at Kennedy Fountain on Mounts Bay Road.
-There are 150 steps to climb in this track.
+There are 150 steps to climb on this track.

 There are also guided walks and tours provided by the Kings Park Volunteer Guides.
 Visitors can find out more about these guided walking tours at the Information Centre in the park.

 The Tree Top Walk is an elevated section of the Lotterywest Federation Walkway.
-This elevated walkway is over 200 metres.
-The highest part of the Tree Top Walk is 16 metres above the ground and this is where the glass bridge is constructed on steel structures.
+This elevated walkway is over 200 meters.
+The highest part of the Tree Top Walk is 16 meters above the ground and this is where the glass bridge is constructed on steel structures.
 Visitors can get a good view of the eucalyptus treetops on the Tree Top Walk.

 Kings Park Festival